 Former faculty member and author Lucille Stott spoke with more than 300 alums to inform this cultural retrospective.
 We are grateful to her and to the many individuals who contributed to this publication we have long looked forward to sharing.
 We hope it will spark many discussions and connections within the CA community.

 Online ordering for Concord Academy at 100: Voices from the First Century is no longer available.
-If you would like to order a copy of the book, please contact Advancement and Engagement Communications Project Manager, David Micali.
-Copies will be avaliable to purchase at the Centennial Celebration, June 9–11.
+If you would like to order a copy of the book, please contact David Micali, advancement and engagement communications project manager.

 If you are interested in sending a note of thanks to Lucille directly, you may contact her at email@example.com.